Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 In most instances, the natural mother combines all three facets: she is the genetic, gestational and psychological parent.
 By contrast, the natural father frequently combines genetic and psychological parenthood.
 But there are also parents who are neither genetic nor gestational, but who become the psychological parent of a child.
-Step-parents ¹ fall in to this particular category.
+Step-parents fall into this category.

-Parental Responsibility (“PR”) is generally recognised as being the most important aspect of being a parent as it refers to those who have rights, obligations, and authority in respect of the child, and is fundamental to being able to act effectively as a parent.
+Parental Responsibility is recognised as being the most important aspect of being a parent as it refers to those who have rights, obligations, and authority in respect of the child, and is fundamental to being able to act effectively as a parent.
 The Children Act 1989 defines PR as being, “all the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and his property”.
-Absent PR, a person is not capable of exercising any, or any meaningful, authority over a child.

 PR is generally accepted to include, but is not limited to:

-All birth mothers automatically have PR, as does the father who was born to the mother at the time of the birth.
+All birth mothers automatically have PR, as does the father who was married to the mother at the time of the birth.
 A father who is not married to the mother, but is (after the 1 December 2003) registered on the child’s birth certificate also has PR.
-A person who lawfully adopts a child automatically acquires PR too ².
+A person who lawfully adopts a child automatically acquires PR too.

 Issues concerning children’s rights and the exercise of PR (or obtaining PR) are often played out in emotionally charged situations within complex family arrangements.
 When faced with such issues it is vital to be able to turn to a trusted advisor who fully understands the law in relation to such matters.
 Here at Roythornes, our specialist Family team has the skills and experience to be able to advise you about all aspects of the law as it affects children and their parents, or those in the role of parents.